hyperboly/blog.hyperboly.net/content/posts/guides/music-consumption-the-right-way.md

 ## Tools
 ### Downloading Music
 `yt-dlp`:
-- A fork of `youtube-dl`, but uses aria2 and bypasses a lot of DRM, generally better I think
+- A fork of `youtube-dl`, but uses aria2 and bypasses a lot of DRM, and is generally better I think
 - Will be used for downloading songs, playlists...
 ### Syncing Music
 `syncthing`: